 Hurricane Irma Recovery

-It's been eight months since Hurricane Irma struck the Florida Keys on Sept.
+It's been more than 10 months since Hurricane Irma struck the Florida Keys on Sept.
 10, 2017.
 Some of our residents and business owners are still struggling to recover.
 Monroe County staff have been working on obtaining a variety of federal and state grants to help in the community's long-term recovery.

 FEDERAL HUD GRANTS